First Apology of Justin Martyr: Justin Martyr’s life and background

-Justin Martyr was born in Flavia Neapolis (modern Nablus), a Greek-speaking town in Judea within the Roman Empire.
+Justin Martyr was born in Flavia Neapolis (modern Nablus), a Greek-speaking town in Samaria within the Roman Empire.
 In the Dialogue with Trypho, Justin explains how he came to Christianity after previously passing through the schools of Stoicism, Peripateticism, and Pythagoreanism.
 After becoming interested in Platonism, Justin eventually converted to Christianity after an encounter with an old man, which Justin describes in the Dialogue as “a love of the prophets, and of those people who are friends of Christ [that] possessed me.”
 The equating of Christianity with philosophy is important for Justin, as it explains the importance of the Apologies in defending Christianity in philosophical terms.

-The First Apology is dated to between AD 155-157, based on the reference to Lucius Munatius Felix as a recent prefect of Egypt.
-The theologian Robert Grant has claimed that this Apology was made in response to the Martyrdom of Polycarp, which occurred around the same time as the Apology was written.
+The First Apology is dated to between AD 155–157, based on the reference to Lucius Munatius Felix as a recent prefect of Egypt.
+The theologian Robert Grant has claimed that this Apology was made in response to the martyrdom of Polycarp, which occurred around the same time as the Apology was written.
 This correlation would explain why the Apology heavily focused on punishment by fire; a reference to Polycarp’s burning at the stake.
 It is also generally believed that the Second Apology was originally part of the larger First Apology, although there is uncertainty among scholars about this point.